AnyLog-co/documentation/monitoring nodes.md

 # Monitoring nodes

+Nodes in the network can collect and monitor information on data and state.
+The collected information can be retrieved from the node, or [collected in a database](#Organizing-node-status-in-a-database-table) or send to an [aggregator node](#Organizing-node-status-in-an-aggregator-node) where data from multiple nodes is aggregated and available to query.

+Examples of information monitored:
+* Data ingested to local databases and data volumes in the tables.
-Nodes in the network can be monitored to determine disk usage, cpu usage, memory usage and networking functionality.
+* Disk usage, cpu utilization, memory usage and networking functionality.
-Monitoring can be done by retrieving utilization values or by continuously updating database tables with the monitoring data.

-The commands below detail the monitoring functionality:
-Note:
+Notes:
 * Some functionalities require psutil installed.
-* Monitoring places tasks on the ***scheduler***.
+* To support continues monitoring, monitoring tasks are placed on the ***scheduler***.
 The scheduler functionality is explained at [Alerts and Monitoring](https://github.com/AnyLog-co/documentation/blob/master/alerts%20and%20monitoring.md#alerts-and-monitoring).

 ## Monitoring commands